-Do you have itchy, damaged or dry winter skin?
+Do you have itchy, damaged, or dry winter skin?
 Harsh winds and cold air do not contain anywhere near the moisture of humid summer air.
-And your skin will show the lack of moisture with new wrinkles and creasing.
-The reason your face hurts from cold or windy weather is that it is being damaged by cold winds outdoors.
-Then it is further dried out with overly dry heated air indoors.
-And this will only get worse, due to predicted extremes in winter weather caused by global warming.
+And your skin will show a lack of moisture with new wrinkles and creasing.
+The reason your face hurts from cold or windy weather is that it is being damaged by cold winds outdoors, and then it is further dried out with overly dry heated air indoors.
+And this will only get worse due to predicted extremes in winter weather caused by global warming.

 The good news is that it is a lot easier to protect your skin than it is to stop global warming.
 Consider the advice that follows is a comprehensive self-defense program to save your skin from the ravages of extreme conditions.
-This serious regimen will help you protect, repair and preserve your skin avoiding dry winter skin.
+This serious regimen will help you protect, repair, and preserve your skin, avoiding dry winter skin.
 If you follow this advice, you will make it through winter with little or no damage caused by a lack of moisture.
-But only if you are diligent and persistent and use products that you can trust!
+But only if you are diligent and persistent and use products you can trust!

-The nourishing oils today can be used alone, over serums or even patted into in your foundation mid-day.
-Just pat a couple of drops into the skin and it will absorb and give you an added glow and protection, especially around your eyes and mouth.
+The nourishing oils today can be used alone, over serums, or even patted into in your foundation mid-day.
+Just pat a couple of drops into the skin, and it will absorb and give you an added glow and protection, especially around your eyes and mouth.
 Use oils and moisturizers where you are dry.
 Avoid oils down your nose if you get a shine mid-day.
-You do not need to moisturize oily parts of your face, that is counterproductive.
+You do not need to moisturize oily parts of your face; that is counterproductive.

-As you can see there are special properties to all of these oils.
+As you can see, there are special properties to all of these oils.
 So which one is best to use for dry winter skin?
 I prefer a mix of many wrapped up in one, like this Cocktail of Oils.